raphc43/Expenses-Controller/README.md

 than we wanted.
 And also due to our procrastinative nature we avoid doing the math.
 So yeah this program solves this issue by taking a reverse approach.

-Finally the program has a very high potential, meaning that it can be improved in many ways.
-For example; a Supervised Machine
-Learning model can be implemented here to track the historical data of the user and analyze it to find a suitable quantity for a specific item in a given amount.
+Finally the program has a very high potential, meaning it might not be much useful in its present state because of the absense of GUI, but it can be improved in many ways.
+For example; a Supervised Machine Learning model can be implemented here to track the historical data of the user and analyze it to find a suitable quantity for a specific item in a given amount.

 --- End ---